kafelbb/oxygenlink/README.md

 2. Make sure you have installed the USB drivers for your Android device.
 3. Check your USB cable connection (and ensure your phone is actually plugged into the PC).
 4. Open **Device Manager** on your PC and check if there are any unknown USB devices marked with a yellow exclamation mark icon.
+5. Check if you enabled USB-debugging on your Android device and allowed your PC
 ### "Folder in use" error when trying to delete a directory:
 1. Open **Task Manager**.
 2. Go to the **Details** tab.